Outstanding Dissertation Award (ODA)

 An ODA candidate should be nominated by his/her thesis advisor and should have received the Ph.D. degree within the past two calendar years.
-For the 2016 nomination, the cutoff time is January 2014.
+Please follow the announcement for details.
 The following materials should be submitted to support the nomination:

 - A brief statement by the nominator describing the research work for which the candidate is nominated and its potential impact.

 - A résumé and a list of major publications of the candidate.